 The building of a cellar may have been as follows.
 Initially, the void would have been dug out and all the spoil removed by spade, windlass and bucket.
 Then the initial side walls would have been constructed, probably of local stone like Kentish ragstone, up to about a metre and a half in height on either side.
 The arches to span the cellar would then have been “sprung” across the width of the cellar using scaffolding or centring of timber underneath to support them.
 Striking or removing the centring was a dangerous task since it could only be achieved from underneath and had to be done slowly and precisely.
 Sometimes the scaffolding poles stood in boxes of sand which could be emptied slowly to avoid vibration.

-It my have taken months to build each cellar, in part because lime mortar would have been used.
+It would have taken months to build each cellar, in part because lime mortar would have been used.
 Lime mortar sets properly only over time, and that time depends on the precise mix used and the local climatic conditions.
 Portland quick-drying cement that we use today was manufactured only from the 1840s.
 Lime mortar is flexible but not as strong as the materials it binds together.
 It continues to be used in the restoration of ancient buildings.
 Whether the slow setting time of medieval lime mortar lengthened the building time for the cellars is disputed by one local restoration expert and stone mason.
 He believes that a well-built arch can be de-centred almost immediately.
 Nineteenth century sources in France suggest that weeks, and in some cases months, needed to elapse before the centring was removed.
 Were the French more cautious?

 It was at that moment that failures in arch building often occurred, either because the lime mortar was insufficiently set or there were constructions faults.
 There were several well-recorded, spectacular failures of arches in English churches during the medieval period.